www-codeblock-io/Sovereign/README.md

 - CPU: Intel celeron 1.1 GHz
 - HDD: 64GB

 At time of writing the Bitcoin blockchain is around 600GB of data so you will almost certainly need to upgrade the laptops internal SSD card.
-The laptop I am using has a 256GB Nvme SSD so I upgraded it this [2TB SSD card](https://www.amazon.com/LEVEN-JPS600-Gen3x4-Thermal-Packaging/dp/B0BMTSBB7Y/ref=sr_1_2?sr=8-2) for $93.
+The laptop I am using has a 256GB Nvme SSD so I upgraded to this [2TB SSD card](https://www.amazon.com/LEVEN-JPS600-Gen3x4-Thermal-Packaging/dp/B0BMTSBB7Y/ref=sr_1_2?sr=8-2) for $93.

 ---
 ## SOFTWARE